ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 changes to this category.
 By default, this value is 0.8, which applies for all categories.
 It is also possible to specify a vector with value for each diagonal element of the transformation matrix/category.
-In Example 5.14 values of the first region are less likely to change than values of the other regions. **NOTE: The invariant PRAM method requires that the transition matrix has a unit eigenvalue.** Not all sets of restrictions can therefore be used (e.g., the minimum value 1 on any of the categories).
+In :numref:`code514` values of the first region are less likely to change than values of the other regions. **NOTE: The invariant PRAM method requires that the transition matrix has a unit eigenvalue.** Not all sets of restrictions can therefore be used (e.g., the minimum value 1 on any of the categories).

-Example 5.14: Specifying minimum values for diagonal entries in PRAM transition matrix

 .. code-block:: R
+   :linenos:
+   :caption: Specifying minimum values for diagonal entries in PRAM transition matrix
+   :name: code514

     sdcInitial <- pram(obj = sdcInitial, variables = c("TOILET"), pd = c(0.9, 0.5, 0.5, 0.5))
     ## Number of changed observations: